L-Marley/OSF_reanalysis/README.md

 # Data
-Direct files are not provided as these are available from the OSF and the script retrieves them from there.
+Direct files are not provided as these are available from the OSF and the script retrieves them from there. a line from a new computer testing git set-up